ziggy42/async-array/README.md

 ```

 Be aware that the async callbacks are executed in sequence, NOT in parallel.
-The following methods allow you to execute the callbacks in parallale instead:
+The following methods allow you to execute the callbacks in parallel instead:
 - `asyncFilterAll`
 - `asyncMapAll`